-Mike Richards has lived by the lake for over 40 years and witnessed the bizarre happenings.
+Mike Richards has lived by Lake Peigneur for over 40 years and witnessed the bizarre happenings of November 1980.

 “On Nov 20th 1980 my sister was awakened by trembling, and she woke me up” says Mike.
 He rushed outside and what he saw was astonishing – a massive whirlpool had suddenly appeared in the lake.

-Within an hour the whirlpool doubled in size from 213 to 426 meters.
+Within an hour the whirlpool had doubled in size from 213 to 426 meters.

 Mike grabbed his super 8 camera and began filming as barges working on the lake started disappearing.

 “The rotation of the water became more violent and active … and the barges would be bumping into one another and sucked into the vortex.”

 Boat captain Ores Menard was on one of the barges – and found himself being pulled into the whirlpool.

 “That whirlpool was just getting bigger …the swirl was underneath the boat, front end of the boat was up, back was down, we were about to be swallowed,” says Ores remembering it vividly.

 As Ores frantically tried to escape death he was blocked by an unmanned barge that had broken its moorings.

 “I had the engine wide open, my son was hollering, …..he wanted to jump overboard, crew were hollering to get us out of here, but I couldn’t do anything.”